courselab/sys-our-syssoft-project/doc/syseg.md

  Requirements
  ------------------------------

  SYSeg was designed to be executed on the GNU/Linux operating systems for the x86 hardware platform (aka the standard PC computer).
+It should presumably work with other POSIX OSes on x86-based computers as well.

  WINDOWS AND MAC USERS

- There have been reports of users being able to try SYSeg on Linux running in a virtual machine over Microsoft Windows, as as well on WSL (Windows Subsystem for Linux).
+ There have been reports of users being able to try SYSeg either on Linux running in a virtual machine over Microsoft Windows, or on WSL (Windows Subsystem for Linux) --- although not always smoothly.
+None of those configurations have been systematically tested.
+If you decide to try a setup like those, feedback will be much appreciated.

- The examples should work on MacOS, according to a few accounts.
+ The examples should work on MacOS too, according to a few accounts, specifically for x86-based computers.
+Low-level platform-dependent code specifically to i386 processors will not work as expected.

- None of these configurations have been systematically tested, though.

  If you decide to try a setup like those, feedback will be much appreciated.

  DEPENDENCIES